reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 ## Sample Program to Generate OutofMemoryException
-We will use a very simple Java application to generate an OutofMemoryException:
+To explain the analysis of heap dump, we will use a simple Java program to generate an OutofMemoryException:
 ```java
 public class OOMGenerator {